techtanzeel/collado-io/src/markdown/blog/sub3-month-1/index.md

 ## Coming Up
 Next month I want to maintain the momentum and clock 200 to 220km.
 This is less than this month because the 29th of September I'll be running the [Mitja Pirineus](http://ultrapirineu.com/en/mitja) and I don't want to show up there overtrained, so a little bit of rest will be welcome during the early phase of the month.

 On top of that, I've got a few trips booked for October — that will certainly disrupt a little bit my training agenda.
-Nonthelesss, I'm aiming for new PRs for the 10k, below 00:43:00, and also completing the first half marathon training, below 01:40:00.
+Nonetheless, I'm aiming for new PRs for the 10k, below 00:43:00, and also completing the first half marathon training, below 01:40:00.

 So, my homework for the next month 👇